Recommended Travel Camera for Beginners

 If you are dead serious with travel photography then you need to invest in a good camera.
 I used the word “invest” because, in the long run, the return of investment is that you will get better with your travel photography, you will become the official family photographer on special occasions, and above all your photography skills will move up a notch.
 Buying a DSLR camera plus a lens with a higher focal length plus accessories and bag could easily cost you around $1000.00.
 But if that is way above your budget, you can go for a compact point-and-shoot camera that is priced around $200 saving you some cash plus you can fit it in your pocket.

 What’s your travel style?
 Are you a solo backpacker who prefers to lug your own backpack and never check-in baggage at the airport?
 Do you prefer adventure travel?
 Do you love scenic landscapes and sunsets (or sunrise)?
-Do you love long bus rides through the night to the less-known destinations in South America or Southeast Asia?
+Do you love long bus rides through the night to less-known destinations in South America or Southeast Asia?
 Do you always include snorkeling activities in your itinerary?

 For most backpackers, weight and size play a very important factor.
-It would totally destroy your backpacking experience if you lug a full-size DSLR and a number of the lens when hiking in the terrains of southern Philippines.
+It would totally destroy your backpacking experience if you lug a full-size DSLR and a number of the lens when hiking in the terrains of the southern Philippines.
 For such a trip, a compact point-and-shoot camera would be a great travel buddy.
 But if you want to bring home awesome landscape photos and do some street photography, a mirrorless camera would be a great replacement for the bulky and heavy full-size DSLR.
 Lightweight and still you have your interchangeable lens for different kinds of shots.